Skip to main content Start main content

 Click here for more safety tips from EMSD for electrical appliances.

-• provide adequate training to employees.
+• Provide adequate training to employees

-In practice, the employer must:
+In practice, individual departments must:

-• avoid the need for employees to undertake hazardous manual handling operations as far as reasonably practicable;
+• Avoid the need for employees to undertake hazardous manual handling operations as far as reasonably practicable

-• make a further assessment of the manual handling risks if the hazardous operations cannot be avoided;
+• Make a further assessment of the manual handling risks if the hazardous operations cannot be avoided

 Contacts